 Gosia Wojas was born in 1977 in Poland and is currently living and working in Los Angeles.
 An artist, cultural worker and organizer, and sometimes writer, Wojas roots her practice in the topics of gendered affective and reproductive labor and the potential for resistance.
 Her work often takes the form of installations, sculpture, still and moving image, essays, and performances.

-Wojas is also the founder of The Absent Museum, a discussion platform that seeks new kinds of relationships between institutions and social practices, with topics focusing on marginalized feminist practices, social activism and grassroots philanthropic actions.
-Her work as a curator includes talks, film screenings, exhibitions and performances at venues, such as MAK Center for Art and Architecture, Los Angeles, CA (2019), Łaznia Center for Contemporary Art, Gdansk, Poland (2018), California Institute of the Arts, Valencia, CA (2019/2018), Women’s Center for Creative Work, Los Angeles, CA (2016), Souterrain gallery, at the Hoffmann Collection in Berlin, Germany (2012), Torrance Art Museum, Torrance, CA (2008), as well as Susanne Vielmetter Los Angeles Projects, Los Angeles, CA where she served as a director from 2006-2009.
+Wojas is also the founder of the discussion series, The Absent Museum, and the publication series, Material-i-ty.
+She has also organized talks, film screenings, exhibitions and performances at venues, such as MAK Center for Art and Architecture, Los Angeles, CA (2019), Łaznia Center for Contemporary Art, Gdansk, Poland (2018), California Institute of the Arts, Valencia, CA (2019/2018), Women’s Center for Creative Work, Los Angeles, CA (2016), Souterrain gallery, at the Hoffmann Collection in Berlin, Germany (2012), Torrance Art Museum, Torrance, CA (2008), as well as Susanne Vielmetter Los Angeles Projects, Los Angeles, CA where she served as a director from 2006-2009.
 Wojas received her BFA in Art from California Institute of the Arts and is an MFA candidate in Art at University of California, Irvine.